-Phase 1: Pre-Professional Program - BHS Wellness (Nutrition): Two years of introductory professional (e.g. Food Science and Nutrition), science prerequisites (such as Intro to Chemistry, Anatomy & Physiology, and Microbiology) and General Education courses which may be obtained at Andrews University or another accredited college or university, or equivalent institution for international students.
+Phase 1: Pre-Professional Program - BHS Wellness (Nutrition): Two years of introductory professional (e.g. Food Science and Nutrition), science prerequisites (such as Intro to Chemistry, Anatomy & Physiology, and Microbiology) and Andrews Core Experience (ACE) courses which may be obtained at Andrews University or another accredited college or university, or equivalent institution for international students.

-Phase 2: Professional Program - BS Nutrition and Dietetics: Two years of study in clinical dietetics, food-service management, and community nutrition obtained on the Andrews University campus.
-Students must complete requirements for the professional Bachelor of Science in Nutrition and Dietetics degree.
-Students who complete the DP requirements will be issued a DP verification statement.
+Phase 2: Professional Program - BS Nutrition Science and Dietetics: Two years of study in clinical dietetics, food-service management, and community nutrition obtained on the Andrews University campus.
+Students must complete requirements for the professional Bachelor of Science in Nutrition Science and Dietetics degree.
+Students who complete the DP requirements will be issued a DP verification statement for dietetics eligibility for an Internship Program (IP).